 Interested in figuring out how to get young adults to church?
 Start by listening to them.
 That’s the advice of four leaders from Encounter Church, a Christian Reformed congregation in Kentwood, Mich., who spent a year writing curriculum geared toward discipling this age group.
-Funded in part by a grant from the Fuller Youth Institute, Paula Englin, Britten Docter, Robin Bupp, and Justin Ellison developed [RE]FRAME, a five-session course combining personal stories, small group discussion and responsive “dares.”
+Funded in part by a grant from the Fuller Youth Institute, Paula Englin, Britten Docter, Robin Bupp, and Justin Ellison developed [RE]FRAME, a ministry combining nine weeks of personal stories, small group discussion and responsive “dares.”

 Running Sept.
 25 to Nov.
-20, the course features five speakers from within the Encounter congregation and had 112 people register between the ages of 23 and 29.
+20, [RE]RAME features five speakers from the Grand Rapids community, including two from within the Encounter congregation and had 115 people register between the ages of 23 and 29.

-Having listened to the stories of young adults, Englin, Docter, Bupp, and Ellison found there was a great sense of unsettledness, particularly around identity, longing, and purpose.
-Elgin said the compiled stories revealed two narratives: a “flawed narrative—‘I’m not sure if I’m doing the right thing with my life or doing it with the right people.
+Having listened to the stories of young adults, Englin, Docter, Bupp, and Ellison found there was a great sense of unsettledness, particularly around identity, belonging, and purpose.
+Englin said the compiled stories revealed two narratives: a “flawed narrative—‘I’m not sure if I’m doing the right thing with my life or doing it with the right people.
 If I work hard enough I can get to where I need to be.’
-And a Jesus narrative: ‘God has placed me in my current circumstances, to love and serve those around me.’”
+And a Jesus-centered narrative: ‘God has placed me in my current circumstances, to love and serve those around me.’”

 [RE]FRAME’s purpose, she said, is to bridge those two narratives, to have young adults consider what it looks like to work as a people who are called into the “dailiness” of life.

-To help them through that, a speaker presents once each week on five topics: hopes, dreams, and expectations; gifts and passion; calling; people; and work.
-After a meal, participants join “Table Talk” discussions to reflect with a group facilitator, and through the week they work through a portfolio on the same topic.
+To help them through that, speakers present on five topics: hopes, dreams, and expectations; gifts and passion; calling; people; and work.
+After a meal, participants join “Table Talk” discussions to reflect with a group facilitator, and between events they work through a portfolio on the same topics.

 The program allows young adults to stop and think, a practice many feel they don’t have time for.
 Pastor Dirk vanEyk, who volunteers as one of the Table Talk leaders, said one participant told him that he feels like he’s, “flying through life all the time,” and that [RE]FRAME gives him a chance to slow down.